sarahfwood/takeaway-decider/README.md

 # The Takeaway Decider

 ## Overview
-This is a simple app to solve
+A simple app for when you can't decide on ehat to get for a takeaway.

 <img src="https://cdn0.iconfinder.com/data/icons/entypo/80/link5-512.png" height="0.5" /> [Click here to launch!](https://sarahfwood.github.io/takeaway-decider/)